Anthony Wanis-St. John

 School of International Service

-- Dr. Anthony Wanis-St. John researches international negotiation, military negotiations, ceasefires, humanitarian negotiations and peace processes.
+- Dr. Anthony Wanis-St. John researches international negotiation: military negotiations, ceasefires, humanitarian negotiations and peace processes in particular.
 He has created several advanced courses on negotiation for SIS, ranging from interpersonal skills and analysis to complex multilateral challenges.
 He also conducts advanced negotiation, mediation and conflict resolution trainings for US military and civilian agencies, international organizations, humanitarian NGOs as well as businesses.
 He is an advisor to the Academy of International Conflict Management and Peacebuilding at the United States Institute of Peace.
 His work also supports civil-military integration for the US government.

 DegreesPhD, International Relations, Tufts University, Fletcher School of Law and Diplomacy MA, Law and Diplomacy, Tufts University, Fletcher School of Law and Diplomacy BS, Human Services, St. John’s University, magna cum laude

 Favorite Spot on Campus:Kay Chapel, SIS Atrium